maqsoodrajput/IMPLICIT12solver/README.md

 # IMPLICIT12solver - A Fast Atmospheric Chemistry Solver

 This solver gives a 5X speed-up for the ICON-ART climate model.
-It can also be used in any climate model that uses the KineticPreProcessor KPP (https://github.com/KineticPreProcessor/KPP).
+It can also be used in any climate model that uses the KineticPreProcessor KPP software package (https://github.com/KineticPreProcessor/KPP).

 This solver is inspired by the IMEX solver.
 However, an explicit solver is not possible in the case of stiff atmospheric chemistry problems.
 This solver consists of: